robin-mueller/auto-apms-guide/src/introduction/about.md

 Welcome developers, engineers and ROS 2 enthusiasts! 🎉

-This is the official user guide and documentation for the open-source repository **AutoAPMS**.
-The name is short for *Automated Action Planning and Management System*.
-This software provides a powerful and streamlined toolchain for developing robotic behaviors.
-This documentation shows you how to apply the provided functionality to create **highly automated and resilient missions**.
+This is the official user guide and documentation for **AutoAPMS**: An *automated action planning and management system* for ROS 2.

+AutoAPMS is a **heavily extensible** development framework for **behavior-based ROS 2 applications**.
+It provides a **highly modular integration of behavior trees**, implements a **powerful execution engine** and offers **convenient CLI tooling** for deploying behaviors with ease.

+The intention of this project is to make it significantly more user-friendly and less error prone to develop autonomous robotics with behavior trees.
+The core packages are written in C++ and a supplementary Python API exposes high-level features for scripting.

 You want to know more about the features of this framework and how to get started?
 Check out the following pages: